 6. Correct deviations

-The evaluations show units that are on track to achieving the set targets as well as units that are lagging behind.
-The well-performing units should be praised for their good performance while units that are slow in achieving set targets should be reviewed and corrective actions should be suggested.
-The management can identify factors that are slowing down performance and suggest ways of solving the issues and restore normal performance.
+The evaluations show units that are on track to achieving the set targets, as well as units that are lagging behind.
+The well-performing units should be praised for their good performance, while units that are slow in achieving set targets should be reviewed and have corrective actions should be suggested.
+The management can identify factors that are slowing down performance and suggest ways of solving the issues and restoring normal performance.

 Pros of Output/Input Budgeting